MuhammedMagdyy/Function-Plotter/README.md

 # FunctionPlotter
-GUI Python program that plots functions that entered by the user
+GUI Python program that plots functions that are entered by the user.

 The program takes minimum and maximum value for x and plot it as a Graph GUI.